AllanRamsay/ACCENTS/readme.txt

 RECORDINGS links speakers to the files that contain their utterances: a single speaker will typically have several recordings.
-The recordings themselves are the GALE recordings split into short split into segments, where each file corresponds to a time-stamped segment from one of the GALE files.
+The recordings themselves are the GALE recordings split into short segments, where each file corresponds to a time-stamped segment from one of the GALE files.
 The GALE data itself is provided through the LDC -- we cannot distribute this data.

 ...
 test-ALAM_IRAQNOW_ARB_20070802_092801-male-speaker3 | ../../NEWACCENTS/wav/test-ALAM_IRAQNOW_ARB_20070802_092801-male-speaker3-native-5.wav